- User Modeling Definition

 - Reaction to particular kinds of content (clicks on ads, transitions, bounces, etc.)

-- Lifetime value of a specific user (how much of the benefit you can generate from the user)
+- The lifetime value of a specific user (how much of the benefit you can generate from the user)

 All this information is subsequently compiled into a user model/profile.